dockpit/pit/README.md

 ## Refactor & Cleanup
 - Switch to testify/assert everywhere
 - switch to a single docker client everywhere (remove dependency on docker repo pkg)
-	- remove portbinding form config package (nothing in there is really docker(client)specific )

 ## Roadmap